Stop DST from hijacking your recurring schedule

 Can I edit the CSV before sending?

-Does it support custom frequencies?
+Does it support other cadences?

 Where do the timezone lists come from?